We all offer something a little bit different in our teaching styles - but our love for yoga and our love for the Thrive community are the same!

 Kristi has always been on the move.
 It started with ballet, tap, and modern dance for nearly 10 years growing up, then it became a passion for running.
 When, in the thrall of law school, running - her go-to stress relief - became too hard on her knees, she found a butt-kicking yoga teacher at the local gym (Jesús, bless him) and has never turned back.
 A 500-Hour RYT (trained by Evolation Yoga), Kristi can gush for a good while about the transformative powers of yoga.
 Her personal, top yoga loves include Prana Flow (created by Shiva Rea) and Hot Yoga (“26 & 2”), two styles that have a particularly amazing way of getting you out of your head and into the challenge of the moment.
 Kristi’s classes are like her: warm, lighthearted, and fun.

-Katie has been practicing yoga for 15 years.
-As a 200-Hour registered teacher (trained by CorePower Yoga), she was so excited about teaching that she continued on after her teacher training and took CorePower’s Extensions Program, gaining 50 additional hours of teaching experience.
+Katie has been practicing yoga for over 15 years.
+As a 200-Hour RYT (trained by CorePower Yoga), she was so excited about teaching that she continued on after her teacher training and took CorePower’s Extensions Program, gaining 50 additional hours of teaching experience.
 She has taught classes everywhere from community parks to hot yoga studios to chiropractic offices to local gyms.
 In Katie’s teaching, she’s mastered the art of immediately and continually bringing you into the present moment – from wherever your mind happened to wander.
 Katie is a transplant to the Pacific Northwest and has lived and traveled all over the world.
 She loves to travel, play with cameras, and grow food.
 She is putting down roots in Kitsap County to be near her family.